jsuereth/sbt-in-action-examples/README.md

 While the website and analysis code itself is rather simplistic and silly, the sbt build should be self-explantory (to those who know sbt) and well documented.

-If you're following along in the book, feel free to run your `sbt` directly against the chapter / section directory you're currently reading, and try thing sout.
+If you're following along in the book, feel free to run your `sbt` directly against the chapter / section directory you're currently reading, and try things out.

 ## MIT License